ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

     * `responseSender <ResponseSender>`
     object for sending binary or text response

 Sets the listener of event, that occurs when a binary message is received, the sender of which is waiting for a response.
+`this` link inside the handler points to an instance of the `ResponsiveWebSocketConnection` class.
+`listener` can be `null` or `undefined`.
 Example of usage: [sendingRequests.mjs](./examples/sendingRequests.mjs)

 ### setCloseListener(listener)

 * `listener <function>`
-listeners signature: `(event)`
+listener's signature: `(event)`
     * `event <Object>`
         * `code <number>`
         * `reason <string>`
         * `wasClean <bool>`

+Sets the WebSocket connection close event handler.
+`this` link inside the handler points to an instance of the `ResponsiveWebSocketConnection` class.
+`listener` can be `null` or `undefined`.

 ### setMaxTimeMsToWaitResponse(timeMs)